erob123/node_react-native_expo/README.md

 # node_react-native_expo
-Instructions for Installing &amp; running expo/react-native on node
+This README.md provides instructions/links for installing & running expo/react-native on node

-<H1>Node Install</H1>
+<h2>Node Install</h2>
   <p>
   Node is the underlying JS server environment upon which react-native is built and run.
 See <a href="https://nodejs.org/en/">node.js site</a> for more info.
 There are a lot of instructions on how to install node out there, but I highly recommend never using anything other than node version manager (nvm).  <code>nvm</code> does by far the best job of controlling all install files, and allows you to quickly and easily switch between versions of node, which comes in handy when dealing with packages that do not work with the newest versions of node.
   </p>